MARCH 2027

 400 x 650 cm

-Jeong‑A Bang presents two acrylic paintings on translucent fabric that unfold as suspended tableaux of tension, personal narrative, and social critique.
-Oliver Stone’s Swimming (2024) emerges from a position of sorrow and sharp cynicism, responding both to the climate crisis and to filmmaker Oliver Stone’s pro‑nuclear advocacy in Nuclear Now (2022), in which he gestures toward a cooling pool of nuclear waste and asks a factory worker, “You could swim here, right?”
+Jeong‑A Bang presented two acrylic paintings on translucent fabric that unfolded as suspended tableaux of tension, personal narrative, and social critique.
+Oliver Stone’s Swimming (2024) emerged from a position of sorrow and sharp cynicism, responding both to the climate crisis and to filmmaker Oliver Stone’s pro‑nuclear advocacy in Nuclear Now (2022), in which he gestured toward a cooling pool of nuclear waste and asked a factory worker, “You could swim here, right?”
 In Bang’s rendering, swimming becomes a charged motif, an image of buoyancy tinged with unease, laying bare the fragile optimism and ethical ambiguity intrinsic to promises of technological progress.

 In The Space Between Us (2025–26), Bang depicts two hallabongs (mandarin oranges from Jeju Island) facing one another, staging the charged moment when distinct beings meet after moving through different temporal trajectories.
 The work invites reflections on relationality shaped by time, intimacy, and the spaces that connect and separate.